UDC-GAC/bdev/README.md

 ## Download

-To download a specific version of BDEv, which is the preferred approach, you should clone a specific tag from the github repository instead of cloning the master branch.
-For example, to download version 3.3 you should execute:
+To download a specific version of BDEv, which is the recommended approach, you must clone a specific tag from the github repository instead of cloning the master branch.
+For example, you can download version 3.3 by executing:

 ```
 git clone --branch v3.3 https://github.com/rreye/bdev.git
 ```

-If you want to use the [BDWatchdog](http://bdwatchdog.dec.udc.es) framework for monitoring resource usage, which is integrated within BDEv a git submodule, you should use the following command instead:
+If you want to use the [BDWatchdog](http://bdwatchdog.dec.udc.es) framework for monitoring resource usage, which is integrated within BDEv as a git submodule, you should use the following command instead:

 ```
 git clone --branch v3.3 --recurse-submodules https://github.com/rreye/bdev.git